 Call centers with a coaching culture see an increase in agent retention.
 They also enjoy an improvement in their effectiveness in building better customer relationships and providing excellent customer service.

-However, coaching your agents the right way requires you to follow certain best practices.
+However, training your agents the right way requires you to follow certain best practices.
+I will also help in improving your first call resolution.
 We’ve come up with ten such points that you need to keep in mind to get the most out of your call center coaching efforts.

 1. Ensure agents get coaching at least once every month

 A lot can change in a month, especially when it comes to customer handling best practices.
 Ensure agents get coaching at least once every month, so they keep improving their knowledge and skills.